 Girona is a spectacular city with a rich historic past, full of life and colour.
 Located just north of Barcelona along the Costa Brava, it is the perfect town for a day trip.
-The medieval city is full of beautiful buildings influenced by the modernist and noucentista periods, historical landmarks such as the Cathedral of Gerona and is well known for being the filming location of Game of Thrones.
-The city gets its vibrant notability from the Cases de l’Onyar which overlook the river.
-Gerona is often called the city of three rivers, located in the valley of the Ter between the rivers Güell, Galligants, and Onyar.
+The medieval city is full of beautiful buildings influenced by the Modernist and Noucentista periods, historical landmarks such as the Cathedral of Girona, and is well known for being the filming location of Game of Thrones.
+The city gets its vibrant notability from the Cases de l’Onyar which overlooks the river.
+Girona is often called the city of three rivers, located in the valley of the Ter between the rivers Güell, Galligants, and Onyar.

 Girona is a must for fans of the famous HBO series The Game of Thrones.
-Girona is the real life imaginary city of Braavos, and home to many scenes of season 6.
-If you want to follow steps of Arya Stark performed by Maisie Williams, or witness the place where one of the most famous scenes taking place in the Kings Landing was filmed, you must put Girona on your travel bucket list.
+Girona is the real-life imaginary city of Braavos and home to many scenes of season 6.
+If you want to follow the steps of Arya Stark performed by Maisie Williams, or witness the place where one of the most famous scenes taking place in the King’s Landing was filmed, you must put Girona on your travel bucket list.
 In addition, there are many city guided tours which focus on famous filming spots of the series.

 Girona is a beautiful city all year round, but in the month of May, Girona is continuously lit with festivals.
-In May you can enjoy the Festival of Religious Music, the Fair of Sant Narcís and the Procession of the Manaies the Good Friday.
+In May you can enjoy the Festival of Religious Music, the Fair of Sant Narcís and the Statue Procession on Good Friday.
 If you are looking to see where the city’s radiant reputation stems from, a May trip is the perfect time to do so!

 - Walk along the ancient walls for excellent views of the city.